Skip to navigation Skip to content

 Time frames

-If quality checking for QBBI is not performed for a particular day, the work must be checked within 2 working days.
-Outstanding transactions are to be completed prior to selecting another day’s processed work.
+If quality checking for QBBI is not performed the day after the transaction was processed, the work must be checked within 2 working days.
+Outstanding transactions must be completed before selecting another day's processed work.

 At the end of each month, quality checks (post-checking) must be completed by close of business (COB) on the first working day of the new month.